Grandma’s Pecan Pie

 Freezing instructions

 Pecan pie freezes wonderfully!
-Once the pie has cooled completely, wrap it tightly with plastic wrap, and store it in a large freezer bag or freezer-friendly storage container for up to 3 months.
+Once it has cooled completely, wrap it tightly with plastic wrap, and store it in a large freezer bag or freezer-friendly storage container for up to 3 months.
 To thaw it, place it in the refrigerator overnight, enjoy the pie chilled or bring it to room temperature before serving.

 If you try this recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Grandma’s Pecan Pie